Neurodevelopmental disorders

 It is common for people with neurodevelopmental disorders to also experience mental ill-health.

-Disclaimer: Orygen recognises and acknowledges that the language and approaches used when working with neurodivergent young people and their families/carers have evolved since the publication of these resources.
+Disclaimer: Orygen and the presenters recognise and acknowledge that the language and approaches used when working with neurodivergent young people and their families/carers have evolved since the publication of these resources.
 Consequently, we are conducting a review of the materials available on this page to ensure they are strengths-based, rights-based, and neurodiversity-affirming while promoting language that reflects people’s preferences.
 This review acknowledges the evolving language and diverse perspectives within the neurodivergent community and reaffirms our commitment to inclusivity and respect.